ecordes-vt/docs/src/docs/developer/engines/approval/README.md

 You will be notified (within 72 hours) as to the status of your engine.
 If the engine is Approved, you can Deploy it immediately.
 If it is not Approved, you'll be told the status of the engine, and you can take appropriate steps to address any problems.

+> For information on how to build engines that are compatible with the latest aiWARE Edge infrastructure, please refer to [Engines in aiWARE Edge](developer/edge/engines).

 ## Certification Process

 The relationship between engine states, VDA build status, and the onboarding process is depicted in the diagram below.